TeamDev-IP/JxBrowser-Gallery/README.md

 ## Prerequisites for building

-JDK 17 is required to build the apps.
-Gradle JVM toolchain is configured to use `Zulu JDK`.
-Both Java version and vendor are declared in `gradle/libs.versions.toml`.
+JDK 17+ is required to build the apps.
+The Java version is declared in `gradle/libs.versions.toml`.

 ## JxBrowser license